Women for Sobriety: Demographics

 During the winter of 1991, Lee Ann Kaskutas conducted a survey of all WFS members, she sent surveys to each active WFS group at the time and achieved 73% response rate.
 The information in this section is based on her analysis of the survey results.

 The average WFS member is 46 years old, white, has been sober for 4.5 years, and is married with 1.8 children.
 About one-third of WFS members are Protestant, another third are Catholic, and about one-fifth do not have a religious affiliation.
 Two-thirds have attended college and more than half are employed with an average individual income of $23,700 per year (an average household income of $51,800 per year).
 Half of WFS members have been sober for less than two years and in WFS for a year or less.
 Women who took disulfiram were more likely to relapse than those who did not.
 Most members (40%) were self-referred, others were referred to WFS by a counselor or treatment program.
 The vast majority of WFS members had received professional help at some point (89%), most frequently this was individual therapy and least frequently group therapy.

 Correlates of self-esteem

 Length of sobriety was correlated positively with membership in WFS.
 Half, however, of WFS members had been sober before joining WFS.
 Controlling for the length of sobriety, the length of time in WFS was positively correlated with self-esteem, as measured by the Rosenberg self-esteem scale.
-Three other independent variables were correlated with self-esteem: belief in the First Affirmation, frequent use of the Affirmations, and disbelief in AA's First Step.
+Three other independent variables were correlated with self-esteem: belief in the First Statement, frequent use of the statements, and disbelief in AA's First Step.